 They were generic things like, “you are strong,” “be brave,” and a of other generic statements.
 But they weren’t targeting specific mindset patterns I was actively trying to shift.

 Several months ago, I got back into the game of recording my voice in order to retrain my mind through affirmations.

 This time, I spent a full hour getting into a quiet state so I could record my affirmations from a place of PURE CALM.
 I wanted the affirmations I recorded to bubble up through me from my higher wisdom / inner guidance.
 I did a bunch of preparatory journaling work to make sure that the wisdom I called forth would be directly related to things I wanted to change in my life right now.

 Unsurprisingly, this tape ended up being CRAZY POWERFUL.

-I listened to it doing the dishes each morning, walking the dog, and cleaning the house.
-Soon I had the whole tape memorized and realized that much of this new way of thinking was now completely engrained in my being.
+I listened to it while doing the dishes each morning, walking the dog, and cleaning the house.
+Soon I had the whole tape memorized and realized that much of this new way of thinking was now completely ingrained in my being.

 I recently just created a new tape to take my mindset work further.

 Enter my special, downloadable affirmation discovery workshop you do at home this weekend with a step-by-step guide on my process.

 - Recording your affirmation tape (I show you how to do it on your phone)